 No single agency, body or organisation can solve the mental health and wellbeing challenges we face as a city region.

-This strategy is a 'system wide' strategy, recognising that mental health is influenced by various issues, from formal health services, to social, cultural, environmental and economic conditions, to community, individual and family circumstances.
-We are clear that our strategic approach must span and balance the medical and social models, without subscribing to one or the other.
-This strategy recognises the value of statutory, formal and informal support as well as the broader influences on mental health such as where we are in society: work, family, housing, money, etc.
+This strategy is a 'system-wide' strategy, recognising that mental health is influenced by various issues from formal health services to social and economic conditions, to community, individual and family circumstances.
+Mental health and wellbeing must span and balance the medical and social models without subscribing to one or the other.
+It also recognises the value of statutory, formal and informal support.

-The development of the Greater Manchester Integrated Care Partnership provides us with an opportunity to take a very different approach to creating a mentally healthy city region, as part of a whole system, whole society approach.
+The development of the Greater Manchester Integrated Care Partnership provides us with an opportunity to take a very different approach to responding to mental ill health as part of a whole system, whole society approach.
 We know that to rise to the challenges and pressures on the health system, we will need to significantly change how we operate in Greater Manchester.

 We want to use this refreshed strategy to unite the different approaches to improving mental health in Greater Manchester.
 Some solutions will include better provision of services for those who have distinct mental ill health.
-Still, some solutions can be broader, involving all working closer harmoniously with partners in building community health through housing, education, lifestyle and cultural bases.
+Still, some solutions can be broader, involving all working closer and harmoniously with partners in building community health through housing, education, lifestyle and cultural bases.
 It is not just about sharing budgets.
 It is about sharing ideology, sharing outcomes and sharing aspirations.